 How Does It Work?

 REACH Conference operates a bit like a weekend retreat — except you don’t have to leave town!
-You’ll be assigned to a host home from Providence Baptist Church with other students of their same age and gender.
-At these homes you’ll engage in Bible-based discussions facilitated by leaders within the church and community; down-time goofing off with your peers; some home-cooked meals; and perhaps even a little bit of sleep at night!
+Students will be assigned to a host home from Providence Baptist Church with other students of their same age and gender.
+At these homes they will engage in Bible-based discussions facilitated by leaders within the church and community; have down-time goofing off with their peers; have some home-cooked meals; and perhaps even a little bit of sleep at night!
 Groups then come together at Providence for large-group worship (featuring live and exciting music) and Bible study sessions.

 Midnight – Go to Bed!